Kyunki Saas Bhi Kabhi Bahu Thi 2: Casting

+In July 2026, Sandeep Baswana returned for the third time in the show to reprise his role as Sahil Virani.
+Suvarna Jha also returned to the show marking her return after a long break of 18 year's from the TV Industry to portray Tripti Virani.
+It also marks the much-awaited reunion between Tripti and Tulsi, a dynamic that was one of the defining aspects of the original series.
+Their face-off is expected to play a significant role in the episodes ahead as old rivalries resurface in a new chapter.

+In the same month, Azhar J Malik who played the role of Karan and Nandini's younger son Raunak Virani quit the show within a month of joining, due to his prior commitments of another project with Dharma Productions.
+Abrar Ali replaced Malik and stepped into the role of Raunak Virani.

+In August 2026, Aman Gandhi quit the show along with the spin off series, for joining Bigg Boss (Hindi TV series) season 20.
+Also Amar Upadhyay also said to be rejoining the show to portray Mihir Virani after a short break of nearly 3 months.
+There was also a buzz that, Achint Kaur and Aman Verma would return to reprise their roles as Mandira Gujral and Anupam Kapadia, respectively.

+In September 2026, Aman Verma and Achint Kaur made there comeback and reprised there role's Anupam Kapadia and Mandira Kapadia.
+Both the actor's took to there instagram handle's about joining the show after 25 year's.Amar Upadhyay also finally made his much awaited comeback to the show after a long break of 4 month's making the social media nostalgic as there wait had been finally over to the return of the character of Mihir Virani.
+However, there entry in the show got delayed, due to Smriti Irani's disappearance in the show for 1 week.

 Reception

 Ratings

 The show recorded over 1.659 billion minutes of watch time across television and streaming platforms.
 The show received 31.1 million television viewers in just four days.
 Out of which 15.4 million viewers had tuned in for the premiere episode alone, according to a press release by the channel.
 The channel added, "The reboot season also witnessed 17,300 mentions across social media platforms."

 The latest count makes Smriti Irani led Kyunki Saas Bhi Kabhi Bahu Thi 2 the highest-rated fiction launch across general entertainment channels in recent times and the biggest-ever GEC fiction debut across both television and digital in India, the release added.
 According to BARC, Kyunki Saas Bhi Kabhi Bahu Thi 2 recorded a 2.5 TVR on its launch day in the HSM Urban market (MF15–50 ABC demographic).